sdylewski/split-flap/docs/software.md

 - WiFi credentials for direct mode: update `wifiDirectSsid` and `wifiDirectPassword`

-## 5. Calibration Workflow
+## 6. Calibration Workflow

 1. **Set Zero Position Offset**
+   - **Important:** Disconnect the unit from all other units and the I2C bus.
+Only connect power and the USB serial cable.
+Serial communication can be unreliable when multiple units are connected due to power draw, I2C bus interference, or electrical noise.
    - Upload `EEPROM_Write_Offset.ino` to a unit
-   - Open Serial Monitor @ 115200 baud
+   - Open Serial Monitor @ 9600 baud (or 57600 if using InteractiveCalibration.ino)
    - Note the current offset, enter new values until the blank flap aligns reliably (typically ~100 steps)
    - Reflash `Unit.ino` when satisfied